-Occurrence VCE and VCE VET VCE-VM/VPC External VET 1 st Occurrence Student interviewed by subject Student interviewed by Follow external (Unit 1-4) teacher and VCE/VET leader. subject teacher and VCE-VM provider Parent notified and recorded in notes on SIMON. leader. advice.
-Redemption for an S only is Receive zero for assessed task to redo the assessment task or part thereof is submitted to or part thereof in a VASS for Unit 3/4. scheduled SAS.
+Occurrence VCE and VCE VET VCE-VM/VPC External VET 1 st Occurrence Student interviewed by subject teacher and VCE/VET leader.
+Parent notified and recorded in notes on SIMON.
+Student interviewed by subject teacher and VCE-VM leader.
+Follow external provider advice.
+Receive zero for assessed task or part thereof is submitted to VASS for Unit 3/4.
 Redemption for an S only is to redo the assessment task or part thereof in a scheduled SAS.
+Redemption for an S only is to redo the assessment task or part thereof in a scheduled SAS.
 2 nd Occurrence Parent and student to meet with subject teacher, VCE leader and assistant principal - learning and teaching.
 Notes recorded in SIMON.
 Parent and student to be interviewed by subject teacher, VCE-VM leader and assistant principal - learning and teaching.
 Follow external provider advice.
 Receive zero for assessed task or part thereof.
-Redemption for an S only is to redo the assessment task or part thereof in a

-Redemption for an S only is to redo the assessment task or part thereof in a scheduled SAS. scheduled SAS.
+Redemption for an S only is to redo the assessment task or part thereof in a scheduled SAS.
+Redemption for an S only is to redo the assessment task or part thereof in a scheduled SAS.
 3 rd Occurrence Parent and student to meet with subject teacher and principal.
 Notes recorded in SIMON.
 Parent and student to meet with subject teacher and principal.
 Follow external provider advice.
 Student receives an N for unit.
 Student receives an N for the unit.